Lloyd L. Burke: Vietnam and later

-He was the commanding officer of the 2nd Battalion, 16th Infantry Regiment, 1st Infantry Division, at Bien Hoa on 1965.
-On 22 July 1965, while commanding combat operations from a helicopter, Burke was shot down by small arms fire.
+Burke was the commanding officer of the 2nd Battalion, 16th Infantry Regiment, 1st Infantry Division, at Bien Hoa in 1965.
+On 22 July, while commanding combat operations from a helicopter, Burke was shot down by small arms fire.
 He had to return to the United States and was hospitalized for an extended period of time.
-Once out of the hospital, he was assigned to Germany.
-Overall, he spent 35 years in the US Armed Forces, served as the Army's liaison officer to the United States Congress, and retired with the rank of full colonel in 1978.
+Once out of the hospital, he was assigned to West Germany.
+Overall, he spent 35 years in the US Armed Forces, served as the army's liaison officer to the United States Congress, and retired with the rank of full colonel in 1978.

-He is buried in Arlington National Cemetery in Arlington, Virginia.
+Burke is buried in Arlington National Cemetery in Arlington, Virginia.